Prince Philip, royal consort to Queen Elizabeth, dies at 99

 To the Paraguayan despot Alfredo Stroessner in 1963: “It’s a pleasure to be in a country that isn’t ruled by its people.”
 While touring China in 1986, he described parts of Beijing as “ghastly” and joked with a British student that he would end up “slitty-eyed” if he stayed too long.
 He later said he had been misquoted and had actually said “slit-eyed.”

 Over the years, his unfiltered remarks and attempts at humor became legendary for their bad taste.
 “I thought it was against the law these days for a woman to solicit,” he once said to a female solicitor in a reception line.
-To a blind woman with a guide-dog, he remarked, “Do you know they have eating dogs for the anorexic now?”
+To a blind woman with a guide dog, he remarked, “Do you know they have eating dogs for the anorexic now?”

 During a visit to Scotland in 1995, he asked a driving instructor: “How do you keep the natives off the booze long enough to pass the test?”
 Age did not make him more decorous.
 At 90, he asked a disabled man in an electric wheelchair, “How many people have you knocked over this morning on that thing?”